 You know, you have 90 distinct neighborhoods with individual character and culture and personality and quirks.
 And that’s a beautiful thing that I would never, ever, ever want to lose.
 But there you have the efficient delivery of services that’s provided under one government.
 So I think the city is a perfect example of how you don’t have to lose the individual character.

 What are we doing to try and advance government consolidation?
-I mean, I think that’s where ideas like voluntary dis-incorporation make a lot of sense to give municipalities that are struggling to provide services, the residents an option.
+I mean, I think that’s where ideas like voluntary dis-incorporation make a lot of sense; to give the residents an option, in the municipalities that are struggling to provide services.
 I think we need to allow for more options.
 Wearing my planner hat for a minute.
-I would say land use and zoning.
+I would say land use and zoning; giving the residents an option in zoning.
 A lot of our communities have antiquated standards for development.
 We’re at this point where we’re seeing increased growth, particularly in certain places in the city, and we should embrace density and allow competitive advantage.

 We’re competing almost like a consumer product, right, and their consumer preferences are changing and making sure that we have the type of amenities and infrastructure to make us attractive to new residents.